“Oh, Ruby, you’re just so hilarious,” Levi said, before throwing his head back as he laughed.

 He had to lean toward me to be heard.
 “That we just have fun.
 No pressure.
 No expectations.
 Whatever happens, happens.”

 I don’t know what made me say it.
-Maybe it was the way he made me feel in that moment.
+Maybe it was the way he made me feel.
 Maybe it was the cliché of being trapped in a rainstorm.
 Maybe it was the fact that I had spent so long caring about what everyone in that town thought of me that I no longer had the energy to do so.
 Maybe it was the loneliness.
-Maybe it was something else.
-Just, for once, I knew that I wanted to do something reckless, selfish, and that maybe this was my last chance.
+Or maybe it was something else.
+In that moment, all I knew was that I wanted to do something reckless, selfish, and that this felt like it might be my last chance.

 Atlanta would be hard.
 It would be a struggle.
 I wouldn’t know a soul there.
 I would be starting from scratch and would very likely spend the next decade of my life as poor and lonely and miserable as I was now.
 I could use these three months, or however long I had with him, to build memories.
 To shore up happiness for the days I would need it most.